wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 1. Click **Select**.

 1. The **Select User or Group** panel appears.
-In the **Enter the object name to select** box, enter the standard user name that you created previously.
+In the **Enter the object name to select** box, enter the standard username that you created previously.

 1. Select **Check Names**.
 You should see **myVM\\"your standard users login name"**.